jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditor/index.md

 <a name='summary'></a>
 ##Summary

-You have a good overview of how to get started with Bluemix and Bluemix DevOps Services by using Node.js.
+You have a good overview of how to get started with Node.js in Bluemix and DevOps Services.

 You saw how to create and run a Node.js web app by using Bluemix.
 With one click, you created a Git repository, populated it with example code, and automatically